Destination Tokyo

 Plot

-On Christmas Eve, the submarine USS Copperfin, under the command of Captain Cassidy, departs San Francisco on a secret mission.
-At sea, Cassidy opens his sealed orders, which direct him to proceed first to the Aleutian Islands to pick up meteorologist Lt.
-Raymond, then to Tokyo Bay to obtain vital weather intelligence for the upcoming Doolittle Raid.
+On Christmas Eve, the submarine USS Copperfin, under the command of Captain Cassidy, departs Mare Island Naval Shipyard on a secret mission.
+At sea, Cassidy opens his sealed orders, which direct him to proceed first to the Aleutian Islands to rendezvous with a PBY Catalina and take meteorologist Lt.
+Raymond aboard.
+He is then to proceed to Tokyo Bay to obtain vital weather intelligence for the upcoming Doolittle Raid.

 More details